Using References

 Less-than and greater-than comparisons are not defined for references and always return Null.

 Testing equality of references gets a bit tricky, and in general it is a bad practice to rely on equality of references.
 References are equal only if they point to the exact same data in memory.
-The value pointed to by two references can be identical while the references are not considered equal.
+The values pointed to by two references can be identical while the references are not considered equal.
 For example:

-Local s := "Hello" Do (\s = \s) → 1 { Now they point to the same instance in memory }
+\"Hello" = \"Hello" → 0 { they point to two different instances of "Hello" in memory }Local s := "Hello" Do (\s = \s) → 1 { Now they point to the same instance in memory }

 References to equal numbers, null, or undef do test for equality.

-\1 = \1 → 1
+\1 = \1 → 1\Null = \Null → 1